Causal Evaluation of Membership Inference Attacks: Introduction

 \looseness=-1 In this context, \emph{Membership Inference Attacks} (MIAs) offer a compelling conceptual and practical tool, as they probe the minimal form of information a model can retain about a data point: whether it was part of the training set \cite{carlini2022membership}.
 MIAs provide a principled measure of memorization and unintended privacy leakage, revealing when a model's internal representations encode training-specific artifacts that distinguish members from non-members, even when direct data leakage is rare or difficult to observe.
 MIAs also play a key role in auditing differential privacy \cite{jagielski2020auditing,nasr2023tight} and enabling other privacy attacks, including data reconstruction \citep{carlini2021extracting, carlini2019secret, nasr2023scalable, barbero2025extracting} and dataset inference \cite{maini_dataset_2021,maini_llm_nodate}.

 The standard framework for evaluating MIAs, the \emph{multi-run} regime, involves retraining models hundreds or thousands of times with and without a given point \cite{shokri2017membership, yeom2018privacy, carlini2022membership, DBLP:conf/icml/ZarifzadehLS24}.
 While statistically rigorous, this approach is computationally prohibitive for modern large-scale models, prompting a shift toward more efficient alternatives.
 In \emph{one-run} approaches, a single model is trained on a randomized subset of data \cite{steinke2023privacy,mahloujifar2024auditing,Liu2025one_run_quantile_regression}, whereas \emph{zero-run} methods evaluate a deployed model post hoc \citep{shokri_enhanced,shi2023detecting,bertran2023scalable,meeus2024did}.
-This latter scenario is particularly relevant when an external evaluator cannot directly intervene in model training, which requires provider cooperation and trust, and cannot independently retrain the model due to withheld information about the training data or algorithm, as typically the case when using MIAs to assess the privacy risks of LLMs deployed by dominant tech companies.\looseness=-1
+The latter scenario is particularly relevant when an external evaluator cannot directly intervene in model training, which requires provider cooperation and trust, and cannot independently retrain the model due to withheld information about the training data or algorithm, as typically the case when using MIAs to assess the privacy risks of LLMs deployed by dominant tech companies.\looseness=-1

 However, when moving from controlled retraining to more practical settings, the statistical validity of MIA evaluation becomes unclear.
-In particular, recent work shows that zero-run MIAs on LLMs suffer from \emph{systematic bias} caused by distribution shift in the non-member data used for evaluation \citep{duan2024membership,zhang2024membership,meeus2024sok}.
-For example, in typical evaluations of LLMs with a fixed training cutoff date, \emph{members} are documents published before the cutoff—e.g., arXiv papers or Wikipedia articles that were almost certainly included in training—while \emph{non-members} are documents published afterward.
-These sets often differ in topic, style, and temporal context, so MIA success may reflect such distributional differences rather than true memorization, overestimating the model's memorization \citep{meeus2024sok}.\looseness=-1
+In particular, recent work shows that zero-run MIAs on LLMs suffer from \emph{systematic bias caused by distribution shift} in the non-member data used for evaluation \citep{duan2024membership,zhang2024membership,meeus2024sok}.
+For example, in typical MIA evaluations, \emph{members} are documents published before the LLM training cutoff date—e.g., arXiv papers or Wikipedia articles that were almost certainly included in training—while \emph{non-members} are documents published afterward.
+These sets often differ in topic, style, and temporal context, causing MIA success in membership prediction to reflect distributional differences rather than true memorization, thereby overestimating privacy leakage \citep{meeus2024sok}.\looseness=-1